modelflows/modelflowsapp/index.md

 The web-browser version serves as a demo and its use is limited.

-In addition to the previously metioned resources, you can find video tutorial of each module under the **Tutorials** section.
+In addition to the previously metioned resources, you can find a video tutorial of each module under the **Tutorials** section.
 These videos explain the mathematics behind each module of the application with an example.